 The original Super Mario RPG featured Culex, a Bonus Boss that looked like something right out of a Final Fantasy game - a small, unimposing sprite in the game world that turns out to be...well, this◊.
 He's a tougher fight than the final boss, but the game makes up for it by playing some classic FF fight music during the battle.

-In The Legend Of Zelda: Majora's Mask, the final boss of the same name progresses from a mask with hair/tentacles (Majora's Mask) to a mask with arms and legs (Majora's Incarnation) to a giant, psychedelic, whips-for-arms demon (Majora's Wrath).
-It was also notable for allowing Link a supreme transformation into the Fierce Diety, only usable against bosses but still nigh impossible to lose with.
+In The Legend of Zelda: Majora's Mask, the final boss of the same name progresses from a mask with hair/tentacles (Majora's Mask) to a mask with arms and legs (Majora's Incarnation) to a giant, psychedelic, whips-for-arms demon (Majora's Wrath).
+It was also notable for allowing Link a supreme transformation into the Fierce Diety, only usable against bosses but still near-impossible to lose with.

-General Onox of Oracle Of Seasons, on the other hand, plays it straight by revealing his true form to be a giant skeletal dragon.
+General Onox of Oracle Of Seasons plays it straight by revealing his true form to be a giant skeletal dragon.

 Bellum from The Legend of Zelda: Phantom Hourglass, however, is harder to classify.
 He starts out as a big, squid-like monster covered in eyeballs, then progresses to a possessed battleship.
 Once that's out of the way, though, he actually assumes a much smaller, humanoid form, via possessing Link's buddy Linebeck.